Woodblock printing: Japan

 Zōjō-ji in Shiba.
 From series Twenty Views of Tōkyō by Hasui Kawase, a shin-hanga artist.

 In the Kamakura period from the 12th century to the 13th century, many books were printed and published by woodblock printing at Buddhist temples in Kyoto and Kamakura.

 The mass production of woodblock prints in the Edo period was due to the high literacy rate of Japanese people.
-The literacy rate of the Japanese by 1800 was almost 100% for the samurai class and 50% to 60% for the chōnin and nōmin (farmer) class due to the spread of private schools terakoya.
+The literacy rate of the Japanese by 1800 was almost 100% for the samurai class and 50% to 60% for the chōnin and nōmin (farmer) class due to the spread of private schools (terakoya).
 There were more than 600 rental bookstores in Edo, and people lent woodblock-printed illustrated books of various genres.
 The content of these books varied widely, including travel guides, gardening books, cookbooks, kibyōshi (satirical novels), sharebon (books on urban culture), kokkeibon (comical books), ninjōbon (romance novel), yomihon, kusazōshi, art books, play scripts for the kabuki and jōruri (puppet) theatre, etc. The best-selling books of this period were Kōshoku Ichidai Otoko (Life of an Amorous Man) by Ihara Saikaku, Nansō Satomi Hakkenden by Takizawa Bakin, and Tōkaidōchū Hizakurige by Jippensha Ikku, and these books were reprinted many times.

 From the 17th century to the 19th century, ukiyo-e depicting secular subjects became very popular among the common people and were mass-produced. ukiyo-e is based on kabuki actors, sumo wrestlers, beautiful women, landscapes of sightseeing spots, historical tales, and so on, and Hokusai and Hiroshige are the most famous artists.
 In the 18th century, Suzuki Harunobu established the technique of multicolour woodblock printing called nishiki-e and greatly developed Japanese woodblock printing culture such as ukiyo-e.
 Ukiyo-e influenced European Japonisme and Impressionism.
 In the early 20th century, shin-hanga that fused the tradition of ukiyo-e with the techniques of Western paintings became popular, and the works of Hasui Kawase and Hiroshi Yoshida gained international popularity.

+Islamic world

+A head within a crescent at the bottom of a talisman, reminiscent Fatimid manuscript illustrations.

+Between 900 and 1444, the Islamic world utilized a wood block printing technique called ṭarsh, from the 13th century onwards using tin or lead matrices also.
+The technique may have spread from China or been an independent invention.
+Its presence in 10th century Muslim Spain represents Europe's first known encounter with the craft.